sassoftware/viya4-deployment/docs/user/NetworkingConsiderations.md

 ## Baseline Components and Networking Considerations

+**Note:** AWS IPv6 is supported starting with the 2026.09 cadence release.

 ### 1. **Ingress Controllers**

 - **contour** is deployed as the default ingress controller (as of SAS Viya 2026.03).
 Alternatively, **ingress-nginx** can be configured.